sawamaru/obsidian-LongtimeDiary/README.md

 This plugin is a must-have for long-time diary keepers on Obsidian.

 ## Installation
 In the process of applying.
+Those who wish to use it ahead of time should install it using [BRAT](https://github.com/TfTHacker/obsidian42-brat).
-1. Find the under "LongtimeDialy" in the community plugins list in Obsidian
+1. ~~Find the under "LongtimeDialy" in the community plugins list in Obsidian~~
-2. Click "Install" and "Enable"
+2. ~~Click "Install" and "Enable"~~

 ## Usage